osu-cascades/cs160-zagster-service/README.md

 # Zagster Service

-A web service API endpoint for Zagster bike share data.
+A web service API providing Zagster bike share data from Bend, OR.

-## Development

-To get this up and running in your development environment:

-You'll need a Postgres server running, and will probably want to use PGAdmin to manage your server.
-Create a database, add a table with the appropriate schema, and use PGAdmin to import the CSV data into the table.

-Install the dependencies with `npm install`.

-Copy `.env.example` to `.env` and set the appropriate environment vars.

-Run the server with `node app.js`.

-## Route Handlers
+## Usage

+Consume the data provided by this web service via the production URL, followed by the paths listed here in the "Web Service API Endpoints" table.

+## Web Service API Endpoints

 path|description|result
 ---|---|---